rizwanjiwan/anovaphp/README.md

 You can run it on pretty much any machine with PHP 8+.

 If you want to use docker, included is a docker image.
-Simply run `./build.sh` and then `./run.sh`.
+Simply run `./build.sh` and then `./run_prod.sh`.
 From there connect to your container and you can run the demo app.

+DEV Note:
+The build script will build both a dev and prod docker image.
+The difference is that the dev image links to the code on the host machine and prod image copies the code into the image.
+This allows devs to make changes to the code on their machine without having to rebuild the image.
+You can then use run_dev.sh to run the dev image.

 You'll need your Anova credentials (email address and password) and device ID.
 You can get your device ID by going into the